Skip to Main Content

 • Upload a lecture transcript or seminar notes and ask it to generate a list of FAQs or key takeaways from the session.

-Paraphrasing and summarising tool that helps you rework your writing.
-It’s handy for improving clarity, varying sentence structure, and avoiding repetition — especially useful when redrafting.
+QuillBot is a paraphrasing and summarising tool that helps you rework your writing.
+It’s handy for improving clarity, varying sentence structure, and avoiding repetition.
 Use with care to avoid unintentionally changing your meaning or misrepresenting ideas.

 Strengths